liam-wiltshire/talks/machinelearning/content.md

 ???

-With all the tests, the training data came from 2018 and the test data came from 2017 A little better, but not great.
-Accuracy has improved to 62.5% The false positives dropped by 29 so that's good, but we also identified 3 fewer examples of fraud
+- With all the tests, the training data came from 2018 and the test data came from 2017
+- A little better, but not great.
+Accuracy has improved to 62.5%
+- The false positives dropped by 29 so that's good, but we also identified 3 fewer examples of fraud

+---

+class: section-title-c middle center

+???

+- Now this last set of results was better in that it reduced false positive (and false positives are worse than missed fraud in many ways, as customers will start to ignore the warnings)
+- However, it still wasn't particularly accurate
+- We played with the specific data a little and we could make it a little better, but it was still quite hit and miss

 ---